CU’s Renewable and Sustainable Energy Institute is determining how well plug-in-hybrid electric vehicles (PHVs) will do in Colorado’s environment.

 Toyota Motor Corp. recently donated 10 additional cars to the Renewable and Sustainable Energy Institute (RASEI).
 The study now has a total of 28 PHVs, which enable the researchers to obtain more information on user experiences and system interactions from Boulder residents.

 The Hybrid Electric Vehicle Study has been ongoing since September 2010 and has been a joint venture between the U.S. Department of Energy’s National Renewable Energy Laboratory and RASEI.
+For more options when considering to buy a new or used vehicle, you should see this just listed schwinn ranger 2.6 fs.

 Michael Knotek, director of the RASEI, works to bring various resources together from CU and the National Renewable Energy Laboratory to work on projects and problems.